Types of planar imaging

 List mode acquisition

 - In dynamic and gated imaging we can record the time information with the detected radioactivity.
 We can then split the signal acquired according to different time intervals.
-However, this requires a large amount of computer memory to be able to store all the data which includes data that will not be incorporated into the final image.
+However, this requires a large amount of computer memory to be able to store all the data including data that will not be incorporated into the final image.

 - The relationship between the pixel signal count and the displayed colour / brightness is determined by a lookup table.